nagydani/seedling/seed/TUTORIAL.md

 Now, let's try it:

 ```
-{: typevowels ( a -( emit )- )
+{: s.vowels ( a -( emit )- )
 { scan& vowel emit }~fail
 'id}~|

-" THE quick brown FOX jumps over THE lazy DOG." typevowels
+" THE quick brown FOX jumps over THE lazy DOG." s.vowels
 ```

 The output, as expected, is `EuioOuoeEaO`.
 What if we